 Ice Rescue Technician Course

-The focus of this one-day training program is on surface rescue for cold water and ice incidents with an emphasis on personal survival and safety of the rescuer.
+The focus of this two-day training program is on surface rescue for cold water and ice incidents with an emphasis on personal survival and safety of the rescuer.
 It is designed to provide the public safety and rescue professional with the knowledge and skills necessary for safe rescue and recovery operations in, on and around ice and cold water.

 Please visit our course registration page for available course dates.

 Throughout Newfoundland and Labrador

 Additional Course Information: